Atibhav/fpl/README.md

 *   `client/`: React frontend application.
 *   `server/`: Spring Boot REST API backend.
 *   `ml-service/`: Python Machine Learning service for predictions and optimization.
-*   `docs/`: Detailed development documentation and project plans.

-## 📖 Documentation

-For a deep dive into how this project was built, step-by-step, check out the **[Development Guide](docs/DEVELOPMENT.md)**.

-It covers:
-*   Setting up the microservices architecture.
-*   Training the ML models.
-*   Building the optimization algorithm.
-*   Deploying to the cloud with Docker.

 ## 🏃‍♂️ Getting Started (Local Dev)